-Doing a Bachelor’s abroad is an exciting option.
+Studying a Bachelor’s abroad is an exciting option.
 You already see yourself discovering great new places and people, and making the most of your student experience.
 But to get all of that you need to find the Bachelor’s degree that fits best the way you imagine the next 3-4 years.

 Below you’ll find some great ways to spot the coolest international undergraduate study in your searches.

-1. Look for the best universities
+1. Look for the best universities in the world

 The easiest way to find the universities that promise most academic success is to check which are ranked in international academic tops.
 Some reliable sources are: